munnep/TFE_backup_restore_API/README.md

 }
 ```

-- restore the backup into you new TFE environment
+- restore the backup into your new TFE environment

 ```
 export TOKEN=4355a63556b400097d4e247fb6366484c197ae86a8994b29c15a60164340116e